Webanto for restaurants: bookings, regulars, and local SEO

 Cross-publish events, daily specials, and behind-the-scenes content from one calendar.

-A 3-location independent restaurant group consolidated their booking-list email, their separate per-location WordPress menus, and their social scheduler onto Webanto, reducing the monthly software bill by over 60 percent.
+A 3-location independent restaurant group consolidated their booking-list email, local content workflow, and social scheduler onto Webanto, reducing the monthly software bill by over 60 percent.

 Yes, once you sync the guest list into Webanto contacts.
 Most reservation platforms support CSV export or webhook integration; the resulting Webanto contacts can be segmented by visit history, party size, or special-occasion tags.